• Skip to primary navigation

 Print the map

-Fortunately you can download and print your own snowman and snowdog trail map.
-This gives a description of all the statues and a map showing where they are.
+Fortunately, you can download and print your own snowman and snowdog trail map.
+This describes all the statues and a map showing where they are.

 Download the app